emregoynugur/PolicyOBDA/mine_federation.md

 ### Smart Mine - Federation

-This is a naive implementation of our policy framework utilizing data federation and OBDA with Ontop.
+This example illustrates how the proposed framework can be integrated into in-use applications with multiple data sources.

 #### Description

 We simplified and distributed the data of a real coal mine [application](http://litumiot.com/mine-rtls-worker-tracking/) into two different sources.
 We did not consider doing any optimizations, while splitting the data.
-We simply intend to show how our policy framework can be integrated into in-use applications with multiple data sources.

-The data used in this example is generated randomly, however it may still not be very meaningful and there are many active instances of policies.
+The data used in this example is generated randomly.
+Thus, active instances of policies may not be very meaningful.

 #### Prerequisites